George Augustus Robinson: Expedition of 1834

+Wybalenna Aboriginal Establishment

+In September 1835, with the completion of the removal of Aborigines from mainland Tasmania, Robinson was appointed as their superintendent at the internment facility known as the Wybalenna Aboriginal Establishment on Flinders Island.

+Robinson began a program of Christianising the inmates.
+He changed their names, made them wear European clothes and attempted to prohibit their practising of Aboriginal culture and language, which was completely opposite to what he had promised the Indigenous people when he deceived them into leaving their homelands.
+The encampment was also badly mismanaged under Robinson and rates of illness and mortality were extremely high.

 Chief Protector of Aborigines in Port Phillip District

-Robinson became Chief Protector of Aborigines in March 1839, managing the Protectorate of Port Phillip with the help of four Assistant Protectors, William Thomas, James Dredge, Edward Stone Parker and Charles Sievwright.
-Maria, Robinson's wife died in 1848.
+Robinson was keen to remove himself of responsibility at Wybalenna and in 1839 accepted the position of Protector of Aborigines in the newly colonised Port Phillip District in present-day Victoria.
+Robinson took his family and seventeen Aboriginal Tasmanians from Wybalenna with him as servants.
+Robinson was assigned with four Assistant Protectors, William Thomas, James Dredge, Edward Stone Parker and Charles Sievwright.

+Robinson established himself and his family in Melbourne, buying a prime parcel of land in South Yarra.
+He took a census of Aboriginal people living at the fringes of the settlement and noted the high rates introduced disease and morbidity amongst them.
+However, he was mostly unable or unwilling to alleviate their plight.
+He did, though, take an active role in advocating for better legal rights for the Aborigines especially after the Lettsom raid, where the colonial government used the military and police to force the expulsion of Indigenous people from Melbourne.

-During his decade of service as Chief Protector he made more than 20 expeditions into the four districts of the Aboriginal Protectorate.
+During his decade of service as Chief Protector he made more than 20 expeditions into the four districts of the Aboriginal Protectorate located in what is now Victoria.

-Robinson was paid a total of £8000 in his role as protector of Aborigines.
-He built a small community that included a church and coined the area 'Point Civilisation'.
-Many of the Aborigines who lived at the port had been removed under false pretenses from their true home in Tasmania.

 In 1841 and 1842, Robinson traveled to western Victoria with Tunnerminnerwait where he investigated and reported on the Convincing Ground massacre that had occurred in 1833 or 1834.
 In 1841 he investigated a gunshot incident, and whilst travelling came across the aboriginal aquaculture site of Lake Condah, recording its dimensions.

 His journals are regarded as amongst the most important documents on the early years of European settlement in Victoria.
 They offer significant observations on Koorie culture, early Melbourne personalities, the landscape and settler society.